A1y0sh4/The-Great-Unciv-Rework/README.md

  -Most late-game units have received a required resource (especially Siege units in order to avoid making Iron useless in later eras)

- -Ranged Mounted units now have 1 Range, but higher Strengh
+ -Ranged Mounted units now have 1 Range, higher Strengh, and count as Mounted units (instead of ranged ones, this means that they have a malus against anti-cavalry units)

  -The Horde is the new Barbarian replacement for the War Chariot